amirzarie/Machine_Learning_Applied_to_Mice_Protein_Data/README.md

 The program first applies PCA to the data for dimension reduction (from 77 features/proteins to 2).
 Then, the Gaussian Naive Bayes classifier (GNBC) is applied to the data.
 On the figure the average performance of 100 runs of GNBC is shown along with the decision boundary.

 The interesting finding from the sample PCA output was that 2 (i.e. ERK and pERK) of the top 5 (NR2A, ERK, pELK, Bcatenin, and pERK) proteins (out of a total of 77) that explained the most variability in the data have been reported to be related to learning and memory in the MAPK signaling pathway [2].
 The GNBC was able to correctly classify which condition the mice belonged to with approximately 65% accuracy.

+Additionally, a support vector classifier (SVC) was applied to the data to discriminate between two mice groups.
+The performance of the SVC showed to be generally better than GNBC approximating 80% accuracy as opposed to 70% accuracy.
+NOTE: these numbers are not reported based on detailed quantification.
+They are reported based on a qualitative assessment from the trials I have run.

 References: